• Skip to primary navigation

 2. Pipe different rounds and lengths of mushroom caps and stems.

-3. Make a few extra stems since some of them may fall during baking.
+3. Make a few extra stems, since some may fall during baking.

 5. Keep the baked caps and stems uncovered for a few days in an airtight container before you assemble the mushrooms.